radiantlogicinc/radiantlogic-openapi-codegen/README.md

 This is an extension to the [openapi-generator](https://github.com/OpenAPITools/openapi-generator) that has been significantly enhanced to handle a wide range of permutations that can occur in OpenAPI specifications.
 The goal is to be able to produce workable code from nearly all OpenAPI specifications out there in the wild.

 The primary use for the generated code is to support building custom connectors for the RadiantLogic IDDM product.
 The generated code has been designed for maximum compatibility with this product.
+At the moment only Java client code is outputted.

 ### Enhancements to openapi-generator